melbaa/summarize_consumes/README.md

 * pastebin automation to make results sharing easier
 * a web based version usable with a browser

-price gathering is a server side process, which is in sync with the consumables that the app knows about.
+Price gathering is a server side process, which is in sync with the consumables that the app knows about.
 It imports the ITEMID2NAME dictionary as a library, which makes it easier to maintain.

 Feature flags for convenience.